nathenharvey/cooking-with-chef/cooking-with-chef/01_intro_to_chef/01_intro_to_chef.md

 [@nathenharvey](http://twitter.com/nathenharvey)

 !SLIDE
-# By the end of the session you'll be able to answer the following  #
-* Why capture your infrastructure in code?
+# Agenda #
+* Infrastructure as Code
+* Introduction to Chef
-* How do you build a project in Chef?
+* Building a project in Chef
-* What are the parts of Chef?
-* How is Chef deployed?
-* What are the steps to set-up hosted chef?
+* Provision a server for your Rails App
-*
+* Additional resources

 !SLIDE
 # Infrastructure as Code #